lanaflonPerso/customer-spring-rest/README.md

-# Simple REST API's with Spring MVC
+# Simple REST API with Spring MVC

 REST API to handle Customer entities using Spring MVC with Spring Rest Repositories